Go to Content

 If you circled more factors in A, you may need more support during this difficult time.
 If you circled anything with an *, we strongly encourage you to seek professional help immediately.
 If you circled more factors in B, you may also need support, but you are starting from a position of strength.
 Check out some ideas under the “Finding Professional Help” tab.

 3. What are some of your beliefs?
-A woman’s beliefs about abortion may affect her ability to feel emotionally healthy when she is facing a termination of a wanted pregnancy due to fetal anomaly.
+A person’s beliefs about abortion may affect their ability to feel emotionally healthy when they are facing a termination of a wanted pregnancy due to fetal anomaly.

 A.